31 Minutos: Origins and foundation of Aplaplac

-At the same time, Peirano worked at the Chilean newspaper El Mercurio, where he met the artist Rodrigo Salinas, who -together with the artists Daniel Castro and Matias Iglesis- formed the art collective La nueva gráfica chilena.
-Peirano invited them to be part of the production team for 31 minutos, leaving Salinas and Castro as scriptwriters —along with Díaz and Peirano—, Iglesis as art director —establishing the visual identity of the program and its characters— and Juan Manuel Egaña as executive producer of Aplaplac and 31 minutos.
+At the same time, Peirano worked at the Chilean newspaper El Mercurio, where he met the artist Rodrigo Salinas, who—together with the artists Daniel Castro and Matias Iglesis—formed the art collective La nueva gráfica chilena.
+Peirano invited them to be part of the production team for 31 minutos, leaving Salinas and Castro as scriptwriters along with Díaz and Peirano; Iglesis as art director, establishing the visual identity of the program and its characters; and Juan Manuel Egaña as executive producer of Aplaplac and 31 minutos.
 Due to requirements from TVN, a stable female character had to be included in the episodes.
-The actress and comedian Alejandra Dueñas —known from La nueva gráfica chilena— later joined the team, giving life to Patana's character.
+The actress and comedian Alejandra Dueñas—known from La nueva gráfica chilena—later joined the team, giving life to Patana's character.

 The conviction of their creators at the beginning was to make a type of television program that they would have liked to see as children.
 They were fully aware that minors no longer consumed only programs that were aimed at a child audience and, based on that, came to the idea that a satire of the news had to be made.
 The idea also arose of inventing songs and presenting them in a musical classification.
-To that end, Peirano —who shared friendship with the members of the Chilean funk rock group Chancho en Piedra— introduced Pablo Ilabaca —guitarist of that band—, who brought with him a compact disc of tracks without lyrics, with which he didn't know what to do.
+To that end, Peirano—who shared friendship with the members of the Chilean funk rock group Chancho en Piedra—introduced Pablo Ilabaca, the guitarist of that band, who brought with him a compact disc of tracks without lyrics, with which he didn't know what to do.
 The first instrumental Díaz and Peirano heard was the one that later became the central theme of 31 minutos, of which they quickly became fond.
 The rest of the tracks were used for the soundtrack of the episodes, along with other songs invented by the team.
-Ilabaca remained as the music producer for 31 minutos, giving rise to the Ranking Top segment, of which the character Policarpo Avendaño —interpreted by Daniel Castro— is in charge.
+Ilabaca remained as the music producer for 31 minutos, giving rise to the Ranking Top segment, of which the character Policarpo Avendaño—interpreted by Daniel Castro—is in charge.